Fox2Code/FoxMagiskModuleManager/README.md

 Translators are not expected to have any previous coding experience.

+## License
+See [LICENSE](LICENCE).
+Library licenses can be found in the licenses section of the app.

+Cronet is licensed under the Apache License, Version 2.0.
+Static libraries are licensed under the BSD license.
+See [LICENSE](https://chromium.googlesource.com/chromium/src/+/master/LICENSE) for more information.
+Libraries were built using the microg build script which can be found [here](https://github.com/microg/cronet-build).

 ## I want to add my own repo

 To add you own repo to Fox's mmm it need to follow theses conditions: